Cat World

-Stud tail (also known as Supracaudal Gland Hyperplasia or Tail Gland Hyperplasia) is caused by hypersecretion of the glands in the supracaudal organ (an organ on the base of the tail).
+Also known as supracaudal gland hyperplasia or tail gland hyperplasia, stud tail is caused by hypersecretion of the glands in the supracaudal organ (an organ on the base of the tail).

-Sebaceous glands secrete oils (known as sebum) which lubricates the skin, preventing dryness & irritation.
-The sebaceous glands are mostly found in dorsal, eyelids, chin, surface of the base of the tail, lips, scrotum and prepuce.
-They are connected to the hair follicles.
+Sebaceous glands secrete oils (known as sebum) that lubricate the skin, preventing dryness and irritation.
+The sebaceous glands are mostly found on the dorsal (top) surface of the tail, eyelids, chin, lips, scrotum, and prepuce and are connected to the hair follicles.

-The glands also play a role in territorial marking & any observant cat owner will have seen their cat rubbing it's face & chin along objects.
+The glands also play a role in territorial marking and any observant cat owner will have seen their cat rubbing his face and chin along objects.
 Over time this rubbing will leave greasy patches.

-Male hormones are increase secretions, which is why stud tail is more common among entire male cats (known as studs), although it can affect females & desexed (neutered) males also.
+Male hormones increase secretions.
+This is why stud tail occurs more in entire male cats (known as studs), although it can affect females and desexed (neutered) males also.

-• Hair at the base of the tail may develop a rancid odour
+• Hair at the base of the tail becomes matted and greasy, thin, fall out and develop a rancid odour

 • Comedones (blackheads)

-• Yellow to black, waxy debris on the skin & hairs of the tail base [1]
+• Yellow to black, waxy debris on the skin and hairs of the tail base.
+[1]

 • Secondary bacterial folliculitis (inflammation of the hair follicles) may be present